Tirthak10/DSA_C_Practice_code/README.md

     cout << "The value of x : " << x << " And y : " << y;
     return 0;
 }

+Example input:
+10 20
+Example output:
+The value of x : 10 And y : 20

 ```
 # Simple C++ Program: Demonstration of `float` and `double` Data Types